-In particular, following agreement between the FSCS and HM Treasury on the terms of a refinancing in March 2012, there is an expected shortfall of £300 million for the scheme in 2014 and 2015, which will be passed on across all firms holding protected deposits, including us.
+In particular, following agreement between the FSCS and HM Treasury on the terms of a refinancing in March 2012, there is an expected shortfall of £299 million for the scheme in 2015, which will be passed on across all firms holding protected deposits, including us.
 In addition, there can be no assurance that there will be no further actions taken under the UK Banking Act that may lead to further claims against the FSCS and concomitant increased FSCS levies payable by us.
 Any such increases in our costs and liabilities related to the levy may have a material adverse effect on our results of operations.
 Further costs and risks to us may also arise from discussions at national and EU levels around the future design of financial services compensation schemes, including increasing the scope and level of protection and moving to pre-funding of compensation schemes.
+The amount provided for in our accounts to meet our obligations to the FSCS was £46 million as at September 30, 2014 (£37 million as at September 30, 2013).
 The amount provided for in our accounts to meet our obligations to the FSCS was £142 million as at April 4, 2014 (£133 million as at April 4, 2013).
-Included within this provision is £35 million which represents our share of the £300 million expected shortfall described above and £12 million in respect of our share of Dunfermline Building Society.
+The amount provided for at September 30, 2014 reflects the Group's expected liability in respect of the 2014/15 Scheme year interest charge, expected to be levied during September 2015.
+The Group estimates a further provision of between £90 million and £120 million in respect of the 2015/16 Scheme year during the second half of this financial year, including £35 million relating to the expected shortfall described above.